"

 Federal and state governments will step in to become the funder of last resort for the Fairbridge Society (which no longer exists).

-The following institutions have also failed to join to date:
+The following institutions have failed to join to date:

 • Hunter Aboriginal Children’s Services (HACS);